-Jenni Field on... why dedicated information spaces are essential during change "You need to make sure that you've got a dedicated space for information about what's going on with the change and that you are consistent in that."
-"When I was doing a merger acquisition, we created a dedicated microsite that was updated and from that we did a newsletter that went out every Thursday morning at 10am."
-"If there was nothing to say it still went out and it said there's nothing to say.
+Jenni Field on why dedicated information spaces are essential during change "You need to make sure that you've got a dedicated space for information about what's going on with the change and that you are consistent in that."
+"When I was doing a merger acquisition, we created a dedicated microsite that was updated and from that we did a newsletter that went out every Thursday morning at 10am.
+If there was nothing to say it still went out and it said there's nothing to say.
 You can't say to people 'we'll just let you know when we know'.
 Their brain is going to go 'but when are we going to know?'
 There's just too much ambiguity in there."
-"It's that consistency that's really important to show up weekly or depending what your change programme is, but whatever you say you're going to do you have to do that."
+"It's that consistency that's really important to show up, weekly or depending what your change programme is, but whatever you say you're going to do, you have to do that."

-Jenni Field, Business Communications Expert Becky Turner on... the importance of authenticity in change communication "When communicating change, have a very clear idea of where you are and where you're going.
+Jenni Field, Business Communications Expert Becky Turner on the importance of authenticity in change communication "When communicating change, have a very clear idea of where you are and where you're going.
 If there are any areas where you anticipate evolution after that phase, be open, even if you're unsure."
 "Transparency is key to getting people on board."
 "Be authentic about the change, provide that psychological safety for people who aren't too sure about it."
-"Provide spaces for employees to have a voice where they can be anonymous in their concerns or someone they can talk to peer-to-peer as a change champion or depending on how open your organisation is, a leadership member."
-"You can't over communicate in a change.
+"You can't over-communicate in a change.
 Little and often is preferable than a big email, but it should be multi-channel.
-Video guides, town halls, email, your intranets... utilise your channels.
+Video guides, town halls, email, your intranets...utilise your channels.
 Those who are resistant may read the whole thing and the information will help them to feel less anxious and those more open on the change scale may read little bits and be like 'yeah that's fine'.
 Consider all groups when you're communicating."

-Becky Turner, Workplace Psychologist at Claremont Hilary Scarlett on... filling the information gap "Good communication during change is essential.
+Becky Turner, Workplace Psychologist at Claremont Hilary Scarlett on filling the information gap "Good communication during change is essential.
 Managers are often in the tricky position of being expected to lead their teams without perhaps being part of the decision-making."
 "Providing information is important - brains respond to information in much the same way they do to food.
 Brains crave certainty: if the organisation does not provide enough information, then people speculate and try to fill the void, trying to create their own certainty."
 "We can waste lots of time and energy trying to fill that information gap - just when we need to spend our energy on learning and adapting."